heabijay/steamguard-cli/README.md

 # steamguard-cli (fork) [beta]

 A cross-platform CLI app for setting up and using Steam Mobile Authenticator.
-This is fork of [dyc3/steamguard-cli](https://github.com/dyc3/steamguard-cli), refactored and rewrited on .NET 5.
+This is a fork of [dyc3/steamguard-cli](https://github.com/dyc3/steamguard-cli), refactored and rewritten on .NET 5.
 Works on any plaform using dotnet.

 # Disclaimer